OpenEye Scientific is now part of Cadence

 ROCS®

-ROCS is a powerful, high speed ligand-based virtual screening tool that rapidly identifies potentially active molecules by shape comparison.
+ROCS is powerful ligand-based lead discovery software that identifies potentially active leads by comparing molecules using shape and the distribution of chemical features, or color.
+Screening of databases can be carried out at hundreds of molecules per second on a single CPU, allowing rapid analysis of large collections of molecules.
 ROCS is competitive with, and often superior to, structure-based approaches in virtual screening [1,2], both in terms of overall performance and consistency [3].
 Novel and interesting molecular scaffolds have been identified using ROCS against targets often considered very difficult for computational techniques to address [4].

 A molecule, visualized with its shape and color features